LauraRuis/LanguageIdentification/README.md

 # LanguageIdentification

+TODO: is dit goed zo?
-TODO: intro, tell about language identification Identify the predominant language of a given text with a neural network.
+This Github repository contains the code for two language identification tasks, namely monolingual and multilingual language identification.
+The goal of the models is to identify the predominant language of a given test with a neural network, but where the baseline is not based on a neural network approach, but a simple distance measure.

 ## Prerequisites

 TODO: add what to install

-TODO: Dit is igg voor de baseline, dus erbij gezet, versies ook nodig? (collections, time, itertools etc zitten standaard in python toch?)
+TODO: Dit is igg voor de baseline, dus erbij gezet
 - Numpy
 - Sklearn
 - tqdm
 - re
+- Python modules (collections, time, itertools, operator)

 ## Materials used